ateeb-ali/Hackemon-CTF-2025/Stacked Secrets/README.md

 ### 🔍 Challenge Analysis
 We are given three blocks:

-An RSA public key
+An RSA public key,
-An RSA private key
+An RSA private key,
 An encrypted message

 The title and hint suggest we’re dealing with a standard RSA encryption.
 The mention of “Ps & Qs” hints towards RSA, where P and Q are the two large primes used to generate the key.